joeycarter/website/content/post/dundas-street.md

 Changing a street name is a largely symbolic gesture.
 Instead, the city could engage with the communities it claims a street-name change would benefit and ask how that money could be used to improve the city in a more concrete way, whether it's building a community centre, affordable housing, improving mental health support and outreach, or any other number of things the city is desperately lacking.
-Let's not forget that [many First Nations communities still lack clean drinking water](https://www.cbc.ca/news/politics/auditor-general-reports-2021-1.5927572); a few million dollars would surely help this cause.
+Let's not forget that [many First Nations communities still lack clean drinking water](https://www.cbc.ca/news/politics/auditor-general-reports-2021-1.5927572); could a family justify retiling their backyard pool while their neighbours go thirsty?

 With this money earmarked, what then is the city to do with the name "Dundas"?
 One solution is to simply remove the namesake.